DNO Connection — G98 & G99 Routes

 Inverter selection for G98 compliance

 Beyond bare type-test compliance, three considerations drive inverter selection on a G98 commercial system.
 Phase configuration.
 Most modern commercial inverters above 5 kW are three-phase by design — single-phase inverters above ~5 kW are increasingly rare in the European market.
 We design the system to balance load across all three phases regardless of inverter selection.
 String configuration and oversizing.
-An 80 kW PV array can run on 75-95 kW of inverter capacity; over-sizing the panels relative to the inverter (DC:AC ratio of 1.1-1.25) maximises annual yield without breaching G98.
+Panel DC capacity can exceed the inverter's AC rating (DC:AC ratio of 1.1-1.25) to maximise annual yield — both the G98 16 A per phase limit and the G99 fast-track 17 kW per phase ceiling are assessed on the inverter's AC output, not the panel DC rating, so oversizing the array does not breach either threshold.
 Monitoring and remote management.
 SolarEdge, SMA, Huawei and Sungrow all offer cloud-based monitoring stacks that surface generation data and alarm conditions to your facilities team — we always include this on commercial installs because problems caught in week one save thousands compared with problems caught at year-three service review.

 What happens after the 28-day notification